 As we've said before (and will continue to say!), you don’t need to make big drastic changes to begin with.
 The goal is to start off small, with achievable changes that you can sustain for life.
 You gradually become more aware of your environmental impact, and take steps to reduce it.
 Your children will learn from you how to live a more environmentally aware life.
 Every change makes a difference.

-Choose clothes made with natural fabrics, instead of synthetic fabric
+1. Choose clothes made with natural fabrics, instead of synthetic fabric that you will wear over and over.

 In Australia alone, they estimate that more than 500,000 tonnes of textiles and leather end up in landfill every year.
 If the fabric is polyester, which is essentially plastic, then it takes approximately 200 years to break down.
 Many people dump bags of hardly worn cheap polyester clothes at second hand shops, thinking that the clothes will go to others in need.
 Unfortunately no one wants to buy these cheap, ill fitting synthetic clothes, and they end up in the bin, with second hand shops overwhelmed with the sheer volume of fast fashion they receive.